praveenkranjan/praveenkranjan.github.io/_projects/1_project.md

     ---
     layout: page
-    title: project
+    title: Leader-Follower Flexible Formation Flight
-    description: a project with a background image
+    description: Novel notion of flexible formation where the follower can take-up multitude of positions with respect to leader.
     img: /assets/img/12.jpg
     ---